Reaching All Students with Universal Design for Learning

 Guideline 2: Design for multiple means of representation

-To identify aspects of your course that might benefit from this guideline, you might identify instructional content that learners seem to struggle with or have more questions about.
+To identify aspects of your course that might benefit from this guideline, identify content that learners seem to struggle with or have more questions about.
 Are there any pieces that just seem hard for your learners to comprehend, or places where they seem to get overwhelmed more than others?

-• Would providing optional background information for students to reference help?
+- Would providing optional background information for students to reference help?

 Visit the Teaching Resources Page on Elevating Your Content with UDL to learn more about widening the path to perception and comprehension of instructional materials.